 How To Make A Pomegranate Smoothie

 There's no wrong ingredient when it comes to a Vitamix smoothie, so I don't want to hamper your culinary creativity.
-My husband put a garlic clove in our weekend morning smoothie, and I had NO CLUE it was in there amongst all of the other things.
 Below are some tried and true additions and substitutions:

 - Substitute raspberries or blackberries for strawberries

 - Use honey or agave nectar in lieu of dates